rollaflip/Album-Swap/README.md

 6. DRAG AND DROP IN BULK
 Allow users to select multiple rows, and drag them together in bulk.
 You’ll still have to make a PUT request for each one separately though.

-change on hover to grey for all hold cmd to select multiple turn selected items green -> add to temp arr,
-//or add class= multi__grab

-cmd released - turn back to normal and remove from arr or remove multi__grab

-keep green w set time out when dropped